wp-plugins/thumbs-rating/readme.txt

 }
 add_filter('the_content', 'thumbs_rating_print');`

-B) Alternatively you can print the buttons only in certain parts of your theme.
+C) Alternatively you can print the buttons only in certain parts of your theme.
 Paste the following snippet wherever you want them to show:

 `<?=function_exists('thumbs_rating_getlink') ? thumbs_rating_getlink() : ''?>`